-- A. President Reagan has made clear that he and the 98th Congress need to work together, but at the same time he is trying to set firm limits on possible areas of compromise.
-We have had constructive action on social security but the deficit, unemployment, and the shifting patterns of industry ad job creation in our economy all need to be dealt with.
+- A. President Reagan knows that he and the 98th Congress need to work together, but at the same time he is putting firm limits on possible areas of compromise.
+We have had constructive action on social security.
+But the deficit, unemployment, and the shifting patterns of job creation all need to be dealt with.
 As we proceed we should not compromise away the gains won towards restraining the growth of spending, controlling the tax burden, and beating back inflation.
 The American people still overwhelmingly support those goals. - B. The President still sets the agenda.
 On taxes, spending, deficits, employment, and trade the President proposes, and Congress must dispose.
 Those of us who have ideas of our own will work with the White House to get things done--but leadership still must come from the President.
 That is why we are unlikely to see any major departure from the principles of government Ronald Reagan has espoused in his first two years in office. - C. The fact remains that there is no coherent alternative to Republican leadership.
 The people still recognize that our economic problems were a long time in the making, and that the cure will take time too.
 According to CBS/New York Times voter exit polls in the last election, voters by a 5 to 4 margin blamed our economic problems on past Democratic policies rather than on President Reagan.